Nuno0123/Challenge-4/README.md

 * THEN I can save my initials and score

 ## Work Completed
-* Created "Start Quiz" button
+* Created Clickable buttons throughout my website
-* Created "High Score" button
+* Created a field where users can submit their name for their high score to be displayed on that page once quiz is completed
-*
+* Created
 ## Website

 ## Contact